yjunechoe/local_recurrence/README.md

 # Repetition Events

-**Repetition events** are defined as a sequence of moving windows over utterances where two or more occurrences of the same word are continuously present.
+A **repetition event** is defined as a sequence of moving windows over utterances where two or more occurrences of the same word are continuously present.
 The concept of a repetition event is motivated by the idea that word learning is driven by **hypothesis testing**.
 Assuming that this process must take place within some local domain (a _memory buffer_), a repetition event is the period of time during which the child gets to test a hypothesis for the referent of a word (i.e., has a chance of learning that word).

-A schematic of the moving window algorithm:
+A schematic of the moving window algorithm is shown below:

 <img src="img/cookie_windows.png" alt="example repetition event" width="800"/>